RamenVentures/Operating-Manual/README.md

 To decide if your company might fit our thesis and we should learn more.

 #### Our Questions
+1. Who are the founders and VIPs?
-1. What does the company do?
+2. What does the company do?
+3. Who is the target user?
+4. What is the user's problem?
-2. Will this be an important problem for a lot of people?
+5. Is this an important problem?
-3. Is this a problem we understand or would like to?
-4. Are the founders people we should know?
+6. Could this be a huge and valuable market?
-5. Are they Pre-Seed (Team, Problem, and MVP?)
+7. Are they Pre-Seed?
+(Team, Problem, and MVP)

 #### Requirements
 1. Your deck (if you have one)